jannahastings/mental-functioning-ontology/README.md

 Kevin Mulligan, Department of Philosophy and Swiss Center for Affective Sciences, University of Geneva, Switzerland

-Janna Hastings, Chemoinformatics and Metabolism, European Bioinformatics Institute
+Janna Hastings, University of Cambridge

+With additional contributions from Mark Jensen, Jeanette Chacón, Neil Otte and others.

 # Publications